reisir/settings/README.md

     - [ ] Make it work first
 - [ ] Invert property for toggles
   - [ ] Maybe just use `[\xF19E]` and `[\xF19F]` for toggles?
-- [x] Change the version in rainmeter.inc template
 - [ ] Better (custom ?) colour picker that can handle alpha
 - [ ] Another way to select file other than Drag & Drop
 - [ ] Add way to change the icon font per Icon
 - [ ] Separate generator tabs into their own skins?
 Make Settings into a suite just for building settings skins?
+- [x] Change the version in rainmeter.inc template
+- [x] Figure out a better way to make the scroll indicator work
+  - It's not better but it works
+- [x] Close button
 - [x] Implement scrolling again
 - [x] Make variables use `ClipStringW` instead of `W` so death.crafter stops complaining about clicking on them
 - [x] Selected indicator doesn't take scrolling into account